A Unique History

 The early days of the Second World War were an epic struggle for Henry Franklin, the new Headmaster, just as they were for the country as a whole.
 Mr. Franklin, a classicist and cricket and rugby blue, came from Rugby School, straight into the worst situation possible.
 Rationing was already so severe that masters were anxious to dig up the grounds to plant vegetables and uniforms of acceptable standards had suddenly become unavailable.
 As the year wore on food supply became so erratic that the Bursar could not plan meals on the assumption that food would arrive or be cooked.

 The period 1962 to 2000 saw significant management of change.
 Buildings were upgraded, Houses were changed and extended.
 Girls were admitted to the College and the public areas were sensitively redesigned.

 In recent years, the College has continued to develop as a fully co-educational school with state of the art facilities and a broad and challenging curriculum.
-Recent years have seen the largest ever number of students at the College and September 2014 will see the opening of our new sister school in Malaysia.
+Recent years have seen the largest ever number of students at the College and September 2014 saw the opening of our new sister school in Malaysia.